Dynamical Low-Rank Approximations for Kalman Filtering

 Our framework naturally merges \dlr-type approximations with the continuous time Data Assimilation setting of Kalman-Bucy processes, and is thus part of the line of research combining (dynamical) low-rank approximation with data assimilation techniques.
 Several other works fall into this category, which we now briefly discuss.
 Closest to our setting of (linear-affine) time-continuous systems and time-continuous observations, we mention~\cite{LowRankApproximatedTsuzukiB2024,ComparisonOfEstYamada2021,OnANewLowRYamada2021} in which the authors propose a set of \textit{ad hoc} equations to \modr{evolve} the covariance in a low-rank fashion.
 When characterising the covariance of \modr{our} \dlr-\kbp~(and despite our setting being rooted in SDEs \modr{rather than} Linear Time-Invariant systems), we \modr{obtain the exact same equations as a consequence of the low-rank structure of the process.
 We give therefore a rigorous justification for the Oja flow approach proposed in~\cite{LowRankApproximatedTsuzukiB2024}.} Our approach is furthermore supported by the well-posedness of the \dlr-\kbp~system, which we establish \modr{in this paper, as well as our result characterising the approximation properties of the \dlr-\kbp\ moments with respect to their \kbp\ counterparts}.

-In the case of discrete observations, the work~\cite{TheRankRedSchmidt2023} merges Kalman filtering and (matricial) Dynamical Low-Rank Approximations to efficiently perform the filtering of continuous-time/discrete-observations Linear Time Invariant systems.
-Further from our setting, the authors in~\cite{DataAssimilatiSonder2013,DataAssimilatiPt2Sonder2013} combine DLR approximations with Gaussian mixture models in a forecast/analysis setting in order to speed up the forecast step.
-Finally, in a somewhat broader scope, \modr{the work~\cite{OnTheFlyAitzhan2025} explores (although not in a data assimilation setting) the use of} DLR-type methods to speed up the computation of an ensemble of particles driven by Langevin dynamics and/or reduce memory costs in~\cite{OnTheFlyAitzhan2025} for the statistical simulation of Large Eddy Simulation. }
+\rf{Several other works address} the case of discrete \rf{observations.
+The} work~\cite{TheRankRedSchmidt2023} merges Kalman filtering and (matricial) Dynamical Low-Rank Approximations to efficiently perform the filtering of continuous-time/discrete-observations Linear Time Invariant systems. \ra{A different approach is given by the blended particle filters framework \cite{BlendedPaMajda2014}, which builds on the (modified) quasilinear Gaussian-DO method \cite{BlendedRedSapsis2013} to perform data assimilation of chaotic large-scale systems.
+Further from our setting, \cite{DataAssimilatiSonder2013,DataAssimilatiPt2Sonder2013} combines DLR approximations with Gaussian mixture models.} }